Stamped from the Beginning: Structure

 Kendi and Reynolds insist throughout the book that "it is not a history book" and writes in a casual, easy-to-understand manner, using slang and pop culture references to cater to the younger audience.
 There are five sections split by time periods: 1415–1728, 1743–1826, 1826–1879, 1868–1963, and 1963-today.
 The chapters vary in length and there are 28 in total.
 In these chapters, Kendi and Reynolds focus on important, often overlooked figures and events to illustrate the development of racist ideas throughout the history of the United States.
 Throughout the book, Kendi and Reynolds return to the themes of racists, assimilationists, and antiracists, and the book ends by encouraging readers to take what they have learned from the book and to become antiracist.

-Reception
+Critical reception

+Stamped received numerous positive reviews, including starred reviews from Booklist, Kirkus Reviews, and Publishers Weekly.

+Kirkus Reviews called the book "impressive and much needed."

+Publishers Weekly comments on the book's writing style, stating, "Short chapters, lively phrasing..., and intentional breaks ... help maintain a brisk, compelling pace.
+Told impressively economically, loaded with historical details that connect clearly to current experiences, and bolstered with suggested reading and listening selected specifically for young readers, Kendi and Reynolds’s volume is essential, meaningfully accessible reading."

+Booklist's Jessica Agudel wrote that the book's encouragement of readers to "emerge as critical thinkers who can decipher coded language and harmful imagery stemming from racist ideas, which still linger in modern society and popular culture, will be the most empowering result."
+She concludes that Stamped should be "required reading for everyone especially those invested in the future of" young people in America."

+Shelf Awareness's Siân Gaetano highlights how "Reynolds.. makes Stamped a conversation with the reader," saying, "This approach, in less capable hands, could go horribly wrong ...
+But it is what makes Reynolds's interpretation so successful.
+Stamped is approachable: his tone is welcoming, helpful, easygoing and informal, even though--because--his topic is the shameful, disgusting and brutal history and present of racism."

+The audiobook edition, narrated by Jason Reynolds, also received a starred review from Booklist's Terry Hong, who stated, Stamped—both printed and aural—is an undeniable gift to lucky audiences; either/both must be required reading for all.
+Hong also highlighted how Reynolds "transform[ed Kendi's] illuminating words into something akin to a riveting open-mic, poetry-slam performance," stating, "Listeners’ heads will undoubtedly be bobbing in absorbed agreement."
+Hong's "only complaint throughout" are "the between-chapter gameshow-esque cacophonous interruptions."

+Awards and honors

-Stamped is a New York Times Bestseller and received numerous positive reviews, including starred reviews from Booklist and Kirkus.
-Kirkus also named it one of the best books of 2020.
+Stamped was a New York Times Bestseller.
+Kirkus Reviews named it one of the best books of 2020.

-The print book has received the following accolades: